-• Hour subinterval-Day and week Intervals can be divided into hourly subintervals.
-An hour subinterval must start at the top of an hour and last the full hour.
+- Subintervals Daily and Weekly Intervals can be divided into Hourly or 15-Minute Subintervals: - Hour Subinterval-.
+An Hourly Subinterval subdivides the time period in each day of the Interval into 1-hour units of time.
+Each Hourly Subinterval must start at the top of an hour and last the full hour.
 For example: